Board of Directors

 Don Peña is currently the President of DP Consulting and Associates.
 He was previously the IT Manager for the Department of Commerce’s Census Bureau ELO in Boise, Idaho during the decennial census.
 Previously he was the Education and Employment Director at the Community Council of Idaho, Inc. supervising all education, employment and training department staff.
 Before joining the Community Council of Idaho, Don was the Executive Director for the Idaho Commission on Hispanic Affairs, providing advice, research and policy recommendations to the Governor and State Legislators in regards to issues impacting Idaho’s Latino population.
 While at the ICHA, Don directed various programs including the Substance Abuse Program for Hispanic Youth and the Scholarship Program for Bilingual Substance Abuse Students.
 Don has served on many initiatives and in leadership positions on boards including IMAGE de Idaho, IHCIRE (Idaho Hispanic Caucus Institute for Research & Education), and CHI (Coalition for Healthy Idaho).
 Don majored in Land Resources Planning at Stanford University.

 Tina McDonald grew up in Germany and moved to Boise, Idaho as a teenager.
 She graduated from Borah High School, attended Idaho State University and earned her Bachelor’s degree in Social Work from Boise State University.
 She went on to work in the fields of mental health and long-term health care, as well as the hospitality industry.
 Currently, she is the Owner and CEO of Forward Transformation.
 She lives in Horseshoe Bend, Idaho with her husband, two sons and three furry creatures.
 Her interest in education peaked as her own children entered the local school system in Horseshoe Bend.
 She participated in the PTO, frequently helped in classrooms, and was the board chair of the local school board.
-She is excited to continue to build her knowledge of the education system by volunteering her time at iSucceed Virtual High School.
+She is excited to continue to build her knowledge of the education system by volunteering her time at iSucceed Virtual Schools.

 Amanda Leader is a rural Idaho native with over ten years experience working in the juvenile justice field.
 She is currently the Director of the Boise County Community Justice Department, serving youth and adults, their families and the community.
 Amanda graduated from Sandpoint High School and went on to earn a Paralegal Certificate and undergraduate degree in Criminal Justice Administration from Boise State University.
 Over the years she has worked hard to create and maintain partnerships between local schools and law enforcement.
 She has a passion for making a difference in the lives of others, especially by overcoming barriers and finding and sharing new resources.
 Her volunteer work has included working with children with life threatening medical conditions, police activities league, search and rescue and various community events.